My name is Kevin Deldycke, I’m a Data Engineer living in Paris, France.

 - Created and managed the African subsidiary of my first employer.

-- Made dozen of people joining me in a viral dance.
+- Led dozen of peoples in a viral dance at a music festival.

 If my appalling attempts to impress with the babbling above did not worked, you may be thrilled by the following soporific information on my professional background: